2No2Name/worldthreader/README.md

 ##### Can my dimensions get de-synchronized?

-Worldthreader will always synchronize the dimensions with each other, setting the overall MSPT to the slowest individual dimension.
+No. Worldthreader will always synchronize the dimensions with each other, setting the overall MSPT to the slowest individual dimension.

 ##### Are dimension counts above 3 supported?